oit-ipbl/image_processing/basics/basics_02.md

 ### face detection propaties
 - It's a face detection program using Haar Cascade.
     - You can see the theory of Haar Cascade [here](https://docs.opencv.org/4.5.2/db/d28/tutorial_cascade_classifier.html).
-    - The following line is to prepare the face detection by reading a trained dataset `haarcascade_frontalface_default.xml`.
+    - The following line is in order to prepare the face detection by reading a trained dataset `haarcascade_frontalface_default.xml`.
         ```python
         cascade = cv2.CascadeClassifier("./haarcascade_frontalface_default.xml")
         ```
-    - The following line is to detect the faces in the image which is set in the argument.
+    - The following line is in order to detect the faces in the image which is set in the argument.
         ```python
         faces = cascade.detectMultiScale(img)
         ```